wwCondor/Atum/README.md

 # Atum

-App using several NASA APIs
+Application that retrieves photos from several of the NASA APIs (https://api.nasa.gov/).
+These photos can then be send to an email address with customized text added to the image.